sovitjain/musicPlatform/README.md

 ]
 ```
 ```
-Display paginated playlist and sorted based on views: http://localhost:8080/playlist?size=2&page=1
+Display paginated playlist and sorted based on views along with selected tags: http://localhost:8080/playlist?size=2&page=1
 Method: GET
 Note: default pagesize is 20 and page starts with index of 0